phenomecentre/nPYc-Toolbox/docs/reports.rst

 Reports
 -------

-The nPYc-Toolbox offers a series of `reports`, pre-set visualizations comprised of text, figures and tables to describe and summarise the characteristics of the dataset, and help the user assess the overall impact of quality control decisions (e.g. whether to exclude samples or features or change filtering criteria).
+The nPYc-Toolbox offers a series of `reports`, pre-set visualisations comprised of text, figures and tables to describe and summarise the characteristics of the dataset, and help the user assess the overall impact of quality control decisions (e.g. whether to exclude samples or features or change filtering criteria).

 There are four reports available for all data types: